Blue State Blues: Will the Politburo Let Joe Biden Address Congress?

 Psaki’s response: “[H]e’s clearly willing to hold events virtually … And we’re certainly open to a range of formats.
 I don’t have any update on a date or a timeline for joint address.”

 It was an odd response for a White House that had dozens of executive orders ready for Biden’s signature on Day One.
-Surely they had considered the possibility of a virtual address?
+Surely, even with COVID, they had considered a virtual address?
 Or the basic obligation of a written report?

 Perhaps the delay is due to Speaker of the House Nancy Pelosi (D-CA), who considers herself equal in rank, if not superior, to the President of the United States.
 She has not extended Biden an invitation to speak.